trcarney88/portfolio/src/content/work/Lucidworks/index.md

 company: "Lucidworks"
 location: "San Fransisco, CA"
 position: "Software Engineer, Cloud Platform"
-tags: ["Java", "Springboot", "Kubernetes", "Docker", "GCP", "Terraform", "GCP", "Javascript"]
+tags:
+  [
+    "Java",
+    "Springboot",
+    "Kubernetes",
+    "Docker",
+    "GCP",
+    "Terraform",
+    "Javascript",
+  ]
 startDate: "2021-11-08"
+endDate: "2022-09-15"
 ---

-At Lucidworks, I work as a Software Engineer on the Cloud Platform team, we are building the platform Lucidworks' new SaaS application, [Springboard](https://lucidworks.com/products/connected-search/).
-Springboard is a collection of Springboot applications that run on Kubernetes clusters hosted on GCP.
+At Lucidworks, I worked as a Software Engineer on the Identity and State Management team, we were responsible for the Authentication and Authorization and the state management for Lucidworks' new SaaS application, [Springboard](https://lucidworks.com/products/connected-search/).
+Springboard is a collection of Springboot applications that run on a Kubernetes clusters hosted on GCP.
-On the platform team, we are responsible for auto scaling compute resources, the core API, databases, authentication and authorization, etc.

 Springboard is a Search as a Service Platform.
-It quickly allows our customers to integrate high quality machine learning based search into their websites.
-Springboard is a very new applications and the whole lucidworks team is working to add new features as we bring this product to market.
+It quickly allows their customers to integrate high quality machine learning based search into their websites.

+For authentication and authorization, we used Okta to handle authentication and generate a JWT for the users session.
+We would then verify the JWT against Okta to ensure a request was authorized.
+To do the authorization, we leveraged the Spring Security library.
+WE would also use custom claims to pass information about the user to our system for the in-house analytics.

+To handle state management, the Identity and State Management team created a service to be the single source of truth for the entire Kubernetes based backend.
+To accomplish this our service would consume all Pub/Sub messages produced in the system and store them in a Firestore database.
+The service also had the ability to replay sagas to help reconcile the state of a disrupted service.